 The Congressional Budget Office analyzed the impact of the Patient Protection and Affordable Care Act of 2010 in March 2010.
 The CBO report covered both laws that enacted the ACA.
 It examined the Patient Protection and Affordable Care Act (Public Law 111-148) and the Health Care and Education Reconciliation Act (Public Law 111-152).

 Obamacare taxes and other fees also offset the cost of the program.
-Here's a summary of all the ways the ACA saved money.
+Here's a summary of all the ways the CBO estimated that the ACA saved money.

 Reduce Medicare Payments by $335 Billion

 Another $136 billion was saved by reducing Medicare Advantage overpayments.
 This private health plan covers one in five seniors.
-Medicare Advantage cost 13 percent more than traditional Medicare.
+Medicare Advantage costs 13% more than traditional Medicare.
 Savings started in 2011.

 Charge Extra Fees to Drug Companies Net $107 Billion

 Drug companies would be charged higher fees to help cover the "doughnut hole" in Medicare Prescription Drug Part D benefits.
 Medicare only covered the first $2,840 in prescription drug costs.
-Before Obamacare, the patient paid 100 percent up to $4,550, before Medicare coverage kicked in again.
-The ACA helped cover the costs of the doughnut hole: $250 per patient in 2010, 50 percent in 2011, and 100 percent in 2020.
+Before Obamacare, the patient paid 100% up to $4,550, before Medicare coverage kicked in again.
+The ACA helped cover the costs of the doughnut hole: $250 per patient in 2010, 50% in 2011, and 100% in 2020.

 The extra drug company fees were projected to add $84.8 billion in revenue over 10 years.
 They subsidized the cost of prescription drugs, saving Medicaid $38 billion.